dllmr/hub-solar/chart.md

         return response.json(); // Parse the JSON in the response })
     .then(data => {
-        // Now 'data' contains the parsed JSON object const value = data.plantData.currentEnergy; // Replace 'key' with the actual key from your JSON file

         // Select the HTML element by ID and set its content chartData.labels = Object.keys(data.data);
         chartData.datasets[0].data = Object.values(data.data);